OdinProAgrica/dapper/README.md

 ### Option 1: bundles
 From your commandline (provided you have clienttools installed and on your path) run:
-*ecl bundle info -v https://github.com/OdinProAgrica/dapper.git* If you want a specific version use that version's branch, for details see the help in **ecl bundle install**.
+*ecl bundle install -v https://github.com/OdinProAgrica/dapper.git* If you want a specific version use that version's branch, for details see the help in **ecl bundle install**.

 ### Option 2: Manual